geneas/lua/README.md

 In addition, a global function printf is installed which prints the output of string.format.
 A similar family of d[n]printf functions is also installed which check the value of debug_level.
-Finally the global functions vprint and vprintf are installed which only generate output if the global boolean variable 'verbose' tests true.
+Global functions vprint and vprintf are installed which only generate output if the global boolean variable 'verbose' tests true; similarly qprint and qprintf generate output only if the global variable 'quiet' tests false.

 An optional header can be defined by setting the global string variable debug_header.
 This header can include escape sequences as defined for os.date(), or %? for the current value of debug_level